eclipseisoffline/customtimecycle/README.md

 - `/timecycle reset`
   - Resets the durations of the Minecraft day and night in the current dimension.

+Using the `/timecycle` command requires the `timecycle.command` permission or operator level 2.

 ## How it works (technical explanation)

 Each Minecraft dimension (also called a *level* within Minecraft's code) has 3 counters related to time: